artemdru/draggr/README.md

 * Task color selection.
 * Find an alternative to jQuery, since it's not recommended with Angular.
 * Tasks fade in when loaded on login.
-* 'Loading' circles for login and writing tasks.
+* 'Loading' circles when waiting for login and writing or reading tasks.
 * 5 minute time increments rather than 15.

 ## License